OSInside/kiwi/doc/source/commands/system_build.rst

   Works the same way as --ignore-repos except that repository configurations which has the imageonly attribute set to true will not be ignored.

+--obs-image=<project_package_path>

+  Image location for an image description in the Open Build Service.
+  The specification consists out of the project and package name specified like a storage path, e.g `OBS:project:name/package`

+--obs-user=<name>

+  Open Build Service account user name.
+KIWI will ask for the user credentials which blocks stdin until entered

+--obs-arch=<arch>

+  Optional architecture reference for the specifified `--obs-image` image.
+This defaults to `x86_64`

+--obs-repo=<repo>

+  Optional repository name.
+In OBS a package build is connected to a repository name.
+This repository name groups a collection of software repositories to be used for the package build process.
+If the package build is a KIWI image build this repository name defaults to `images`.
+As the name can be set to any custom name, it's only required to specify the used repository name if another than the OBS default name is used.

 --set-repo=<source,type,alias,priority,imageinclude,package_gpgcheck>